Sales Follow-Up Automation: AI vs Human Outreach

 Accuracy to the conversation

-- AI draft from full transcript: high — it read the whole meeting
+- AI draft from full transcript: high — it read the whole meeting, not just the parts you remember

-- Human-written from memory: selective — you remember what you cared about, not always what the prospect cared about
+- Human-written from memory: selective — you recall what you cared about, not always what the prospect cared about

 - Winner: AI draft (counterintuitive, but true)